Legal and Physical Child Custody in Albany

 If a parent begins the process without a legal representative, and the judge issues a restrictive temporary order, that person might be stuck in that position until their next appearance, if not later.
 Discussing the custody situation ahead of time can help prevent these issues from occurring.

-Learn the Differences Between Legal and Physical Child Custody from an Attorney
+Learn the Differences Between Legal and Physical Child Custody in Albany from an Attorney

 There are many considerations that go into determining a child’s lifestyle after their parents separate.
-When it comes to child custody in Albany, legal and physical custody are important decisions that should be made with extreme care.
+Legal and physical child custody in Albany are important decisions that should be made with extreme care.
 Work with a lawyer who can explain what the limitations are for each type and fight for a fair result.
 Call now to discuss the specifics of your situation.